Skip to content

 4. Enable 2FA on everything if you haven’t already

-5. Check for unauthorized transactions and report them to your bank
+5. Check for unauthorized transactions and report to your bank

-6. Notify subscribers through your social media that your account was compromised
+6. Notify subscribers through social media that your account was compromised

 7. Review and revoke any third-party app permissions